liuyehcf/BlogSource/_posts/Netty-服务端启动源码剖析.md

             final ChannelFuture regFuture, final Channel channel,
             final SocketAddress localAddress, final ChannelPromise promise) {

-        // This method is invoked before channelRegistered() is triggered.
+        //This method is invoked before channelRegistered() is triggered.
 Give user handlers a chance to set up
-        // the pipeline in its channelRegistered() implementation. channel.eventLoop().execute(new Runnable() {
+        //the pipeline in its channelRegistered() implementation.
+        channel.eventLoop().execute(new Runnable() {
             @Override
             public void run() {